 Near the end of our meeting, I asked whether I could look through the lab once more while the Shulgins finished their meal.
 I was granted permission and went back to touch and smell and examine things in silence.
 There may be empty slots in the green boxes where the 5-MeO-DiPT, 2C-B, DOB, and DOM once stood—they are the scars that his collection bears—but there is no way to retract a molecule.
 The fact that he has created these chemicals and published their syntheses ensures their survival.
 It’s no wonder he is still tripping at 84.
 In fact, he said that his newest creation, 5-MeO-MALT, is showing activity at 1.8 mg, which suggests it may be quite potent.
 But he also said that, as he has grown older, the dose required to produce an effect has decreased significantly.
 “Threshold effects?”
 I asked.
 He pauses for a moment.
 “Oh, ‘effects.’
 I thought you said ‘sex’!”

 If, indeed, this non-interview was Shulgin’s last interview, it left me partially unfulfilled.
 I still have so many questions.
 But my visit with the Shulgins made me realize that maybe it’s time to answer my own questions.
 Which is fair and good, a gift even.
 He has, after all, answered more than enough.
 Regardless, it was difficult for me to leave his lab.
 I wanted to hide in the trash can or climb a tree; I really didn’t want this story to end.

-See more of Hamilton's chemical rendezvous with the Shulgins here.
-It's an eye romp.
+Gaze upon VBS.TV this month to see more of Hamilton’s chemical rendezvous with the Shulgins.
+It’s an eye romp.